Tuesday's oral arguments at the Supreme Court were excellent.

 Reprinted with permission from Ryan T. Anderson.

-Ryan T. Anderson is William E. Simon Fellow at the Heritage Foundation and the editor of Public Discourse: Ethics, Law, and the Common Good, the online journal of the Witherspoon Institute.
-He is the author of When Harry Became Sally: Responding to the Transgender Moment, Truth Overruled: The Future of Marriage and Religious Freedom and the co-author, along with Robert P. George and Sherif Girgis, of What Is Marriage?
+Ryan T. Anderson is Founder and Editor-in-Chief of Public Discourse and the William E. Simon Fellow at the Heritage Foundation.
+He is the author of When Harry Became Sally: Responding to the Transgender Moment, Truth Overruled: The Future of Marriage and Religious Freedom, Debating Religious Liberty and Discrimination and co-author, along with Robert P. George and Sherif Girgis, of What Is Marriage?
 Man and Woman: A Defense.
 Ryan Anderson is on the advisory board of the Catholic Education Resource Center.Copyright © 2015 Public Discourse

 back to top